What do I need to bring on my business trip?

 Vitamins and Supplements

 A package of FLIGHTFUD’s Flight Elixir is a superfood drink mix that helps you replenish your body while on the go.
-The elixir is easy to store in your carry-on and can help your body with hydration, circulation, digestion, cosmic radiation and the effects of jet lag.
+The elixir is easy to store in your carry-on and can help your body with hydration, circulation, bloating and digestion, cosmic radiation and the harmful effects of jet lag.

 Travel First Aid Kit